-The Sanctuary currently operates two vessels and one aircraft in support of research, education and emergency response.
+The Sanctuary currently operates two vessels and works with NOAA and other aircraft in support of research, monitoring, education and emergency response.

-The Xantu is the Sanctuary's 28-foot Wilson craft "quick response" vessel.
-It has proven to be an invaluable management tool in a number of Sanctuary resource protection incidents such as minor oil spills and vessel groundings.
-The Xantu serves as a research and dive platform, supporting single day trips.
-The R/V Shearwater is the Sanctuary's new 62-foot Teknicraft catamaran.
+The R/V Shearwater is the Sanctuary's 62-foot Teknicraft catamaran.
 This vessel serves as an important multi-day platform, supporting the bulk of CINMS' research, monitoring and education programs, including oceanographic and biological studies.
 It is equipped with state-of-the-art bridge electronics and oceanographic equipment.